Red Sox vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Red Sox vs. Angels: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Justin Turner and the Boston Red Sox hit the field on Monday at Angel Stadium of Anaheim against Jaime Barria, who is starting for the Los Angeles Angels.
-First pitch is set for 9:38 PM ET.
+Hunter Renfroe and the Los Angeles Angels will hit the field on Tuesday at Angel Stadium of Anaheim against Brayan Bello, who is expected to start for the Boston Red Sox.
+First pitch is set for 9:38 PM ET for the second game of a three-game series.

-Bookmakers list the Angels as -115 moneyline favorites, while giving the underdog Red Sox -105 moneyline odds.
-The total is 9.5 runs for the matchup.
+The favored Red Sox have -115 moneyline odds to win against the underdog Angels, who are listed at -105.
+The over/under for the contest is listed at 9.5 runs.

 Rep your team with officially licensed Red Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.